tidymodels/tidymodels.org/learn/statistics/survival-metrics/index.html.md

 :::

 The range of probabilities at 10 days is almost the entire range, and there is moderate separation between the two.
-However, at 100 days, the smallest probability prediction is 0.53.
-Clearly, these predictions are not well calibrated.
-The calibration plots tell the same story:
+However, at 100 days, the smallest probability prediction is 0.49.

+The calibration plots are below with the size of the points being proportional to the sum of the weights:

 ::: {.cell layout-align="center"}